 Advanced strategies for dealing with blips in your confidence.

 Posted Sep 08, 2018

-Whatever your self-doubt thoughts are, try extending them to the point they're clearly ridiculous, just like I've done.
-Other (hypothetical) examples:
+Whatever your self-doubt thoughts are, try extending them to the point where they're clearly ridiculous, just like I've done.
+Other (hypothetical) examples might include:

 - "Everyone who acts as if they like and respect me is faking it to be nice."

 - "To be worth anything at all, I need to be better than everyone else at everything."

 Tip: The key to this strategy is the tone of your self talk.
 You're gently but firmly calling yourself out on your nonsense thoughts, just as a trusted mentor might do.

 Note: This is a tip that's mostly aimed at people who have fluctuating self-confidence and who can see the absurdity of their low-confidence thoughts when a light is shined on them.
 If you have chronically low confidence and can't see when your thoughts are distorted, this strategy probably isn't for you right now.

 2. Doing nothing